Helping families support new mothers holistically for a healthier postpartum healing journey

 INITIAL ITERATIONS

-Experimentation with Wearable Tech
+Experimentation with wearable tech.

 During ideation, we found a similarity among all our sketches and that was the use of wearable technology to detect stress.
 We decided to dive a little deeper into the kinds of wearable technology that measure cortisol levels and are safe to use by mothers.